 MISSION & OBJECTIVE

 The principal objective of the Canadian International Faith & Family Film Festival (CIFF) is to promote and encourage awareness, appreciation and understanding of faith and family films.
 Our mandate is to exhibit the most outstanding faith and family content produced in every part of the world.
 Films are selected on the basis of quality and originality.
 Preference is not given in any way.
 The Festival also promotes contacts between industry professionals to assist in the development of the Canadian motion picture & music industry.
+A strong emphasis is placed on nouturing the next generation of film makers.

 The Canadian International Faith & Family Film Festival (CIFF) is a charitable not-for profit organization and is a division of A.C.T.
 Canada (Artists in Christian Testimony).
 Our mission is to showcase faith & family films.